 Jamin Andreas Hübner is a scholar of religion, as well as an economist, activist, and cultural commentator.

 With Jessica, a licensed psychotherapist and vintage reseller, they make their home in the (stolen) Black Hills of South Dakota alongside their two rescue dogs, Shosta and ζωή, and two tarantulas, Qoheleth and Hevel.
-They enjoy reading, thrifting, hiking, rock climbing, tea and coffee, and Jamin in particular enjoys table tennis, gardening, and writing.
+They enjoy reading, thrifting, hiking, tea and coffee, and learning languages.
+Jamin also enjoys table tennis, gardening, and writing.